njensen58/learning/c/c_glossary/GLOSSARY.md

         `%d`: Intiger - whole number
         `%s`: String - Array of characters
         `%c`: Character - single character
-        `%x`: Memory Address in hexidecimal
-        `%e`: Scientific Notation
+        `%x`: Memory Address in hexidecimal for a peice of data `%e`: Scientific Notation
         `%%`: Prints `%` in the string
         Can inclue conversion characters to customize data output: